The man who was healed had no idea who it was, for Jesus had slipped away into the crowd that was there. John 5:13

 Sometimes I think I have God all worked out, then I find an occasion in the Bible where he does something outside “the box” of my understanding.

-Sometimes we reduce our relationship with God to a formula which says if I pray in a certain way, or if I read the Bible for a certain length of time, or I go to church every Sunday, then God is obligated to answer my prayers.
+Sometimes we reduce our relationship with God to a formula.
+If I pray in a certain way, or if I read the Bible for a certain length of time, or if I go to church every week, then God is obligated to answer my prayers.
 But God is never obligated to us.
 We cannot restrict God to our expectations.
 Instead, God calls us into relationship, where we learn to hear his voice and respond.
-However, often we prefer the formula approach, because this is far less challenging than having a relationship with God.
+However, often we prefer a formula approach because this is far less challenging than having a relationship with God.

-Let’s lay aside our preconceived ideas of how we think God should operate, acknowledge his Sovereignty and grow in our relationship with him.
+Let’s lay aside our preconceived ideas of how we think God should operate.
+Instead, let’s acknowledge his Sovereignty and grow in our relationship with him.